romgar/django-dirtyfields/README.rst

 Usage
 =====

-To use django-dirtyfields, you need to:
+To use `django-dirtyfields`, you need to:

-- Inherit from 'DirtyFieldMixin' in the Django model you want to track.
+- Inherit from `DirtyFieldMixin` in the Django model you want to track.

 ::